 Advanced Safety Measures

-Crew members undergo extensive training in emergency response protocols, including evacuation procedures and first aid.
-Furthermore, SAS invests in advanced technology to enhance safety measures, such as state-of-the-art navigation systems and real-time weather monitoring tools.
-These initiatives reflect the airline’s commitment to maintaining a safe flying environment for all passengers.
+Crew members go through extensive training in emergency response, including evacuation procedures and first aid.
+SAS also invests in advanced navigation systems and real-time weather monitoring tools to keep flights as safe as possible.

 Accident History and Investigations